 As is the case with any job, the aspirant must know his craft.
 One must have at least a bachelor’s degree — preferably in a finance-related major, such as accounting or economics.

 Furthermore, it has become nearly compulsory that the aspirant has a certification in any one of- CFP, CFA (most popular), CFS, CIMA, or the CLU courses though MBA may fill the requirement of these certifications in many cases.
 Apart from this, the aspirant should have solid analytical, valuation, marketing and communication skills and anin-depth understanding of companies.
 He should also be capable of building financial models and working on software such as MS Excel, ERPs, and SAS.
 To help kick-start the career in this field, it is advisable to enrol in training programs that provide these certifications and skills.
-One can easily find such courses online.
+One can easily find financial analysis courses online.

 Expand your reach